tambo-ai/supabase-mcp-client/README.md

 ## How it works

-- On page load, the app starts a local Supabase MCP server and fetches its tool definitions.
+- On startup a local Supabase MCP server is started, and the app fetches its tool definitions.
 - The app registers the tools with Tambo.
 - The app registers components as "UI tools" with Tambo (see `src/lib/tambo.ts`).
 - When a message is submitted in the chat, it, along with the combined list of tools and components, is sent to Tambo to decide which tools to call and what text or UI to display.